Quantile Regression for Weather Risk Pricing

 Ensembles require uncorrelated errors

-After centralizing feature definitions, the ensemble achieved 5.00°F MAE -- identical to XGBoost alone.
+I started with an averaging ensemble of XGBoost, RandomForest, and LightGBM.
+It achieved 5.00°F MAE, identical to XGBoost alone.
 All three are gradient boosting variants trained on the same features.
 They fail on the same inputs, so averaging adds nothing.

 Stacking with a Ridge meta-model confirmed this: weights of 0.55 (XGBoost), 0.42 (LightGBM), 0.03 (RandomForest).
 Introducing algorithmic diversity (Ridge, SVR, MLP alongside XGBoost) didn't help either; the meta-model assigned 80% weight to XGBoost.
 A single tuned model outperformed every ensemble configuration.